telerik/xaml-docs/controls/radlayoutcontrol/visual-structure.md

 #### __Figure 2: The visual elements involved in the drag/drop operation__
 ![](images/layoutcontrol-visual-structure-02.png)

-* __LayoutControlGroup__: This is an items control which is used to group UIElements or other LayoutControlGroups.
+* __LayoutControlGroup__: This is a control which is used to group UIElements or other LayoutControlGroups.
+There are several types of layout groups.
+You can find more information about this in the [Layout Groups]({%slug radlayoutcontrol-features-layoutgroups-overview%}) section in the documentation.

 * __LayoutControlManipulationPane__: This element allows control over the properties of the selected item when the control is in edit mode.